tsalb/lwc-utils/README.md

 4) Use Command Palette to `SFDX: Push Source to Default Scratch Org`.

+5) Use the `sfdx-cli` to assign a required permission set: `sfdx force:user:permset:assign -n LWC_Utils_Access`.
+    - I've moved permissions from profiles to permission set due to an odd summer 20 preview scratch org bug.

-5) Use Command Palette to `SFDX: Open Default Org`.
+6) Use Command Palette to `SFDX: Open Default Org`.

 ## Service Components Framework (Aura)